 - whether one or both of you moved or made sacrifices because of your relationship

-After establishing that the relationship was marriage-like, the court can divide properties between you two by affirming that properties accrued during the relationship are owned by both of you.
+After establishing that the relationship was marriage-like, the court can divide properties between you two by affirming that your both own properties accrued during the relationship.
 Dividing properties may or may not be done equally.
-Whichever way, the court will try its best to divide them in a fair and equitable manner.
+Whichever way, the court will try its best to divide them fairly and equitably.

 However, if your relationship was not marriage-like, each party is responsible for their debt.
-If you pay for your ex’s debt in this case, the court will consider it a gift except you can show that it will only be just if you are repaid the “gift” by your ex.
-A gift is considered a separate property.
+If you pay for your ex’s debt in this case, the court will consider it a gift, except you can show that it will only be just if your ex repays you the “gift.”
+A gift is considered separate property.

 Meanwhile, there are certain properties the court cannot divide.
 Usually, these include:

 - assets you accrue and owned before the relationship